-Visiting the Galapagos Islands is a truly treasured experience for anyone who appreciates a sanctuary where people and animals coexist in harmony.
-This seven day land based itinerary is the perfect way to admire and immerse in all that the islands have to offer, while practicing sustainable tourism and preserving the natural heritage.
-Alongside other committed conservationists, you will get to know the local people and work together to offer them a better future, and you the experience of a lifetime!
-Your voyage will guide you on an exploration through the islands of Santa Cruz, Bartolome, Floreana and Isabela.
+The Galapagos Islands feature an extraordinary sanctuary where people and wildlife peacefully coexist.
+This seven day land based adventure is a captivating way to experience the wildlife wonders and epic landscapes, while practicing sustainable tourism and preserving the natural heritage.
+You will be whisked away on an unforgettable exploration through the islands of Santa Cruz, Bartolome, Floreana and Isabela, accompanied by expert local guides.
+They will ensure you get the most out of every day, as you cover the highlights and hidden treasures.
 Encounter the fascinating wildlife, admire the unique landscapes and enjoy extraordinary lodges.
-Combine this itinerary with a few nights on mainland Ecuador before and after your Galapagos experience, for the ideal blend of relaxation, culture, nature and discovery.
+Combine this itinerary with a few nights on mainland Ecuador before and after your island escape, for the ideal blend of relaxation, nature and discovery.

 Welcome to the Galapagos!
 Upon arrival at the Baltra airport you have to buy the Migration transit card which cost is USD 20 per person (cash only) and the National Park Entrance Fee: USD 100 (cash only).